Morning and Noon: Chapter 8: And Working Down

 Acheson returns to Washington and continues to work for Covington & Burling as their caseload rapidly expands.
 He describes some of the cases on which he assisted.
 His growing exposure to Washington insiders leads him to ponder about the sources of "practical" and "judicial statesmanship."
-After the nation went through economic frenzy and then faced economic desister, a friend invites him to the Democratic National Convention in 1932, after which he worked energetically to help Franklin D. Roosevelt get elected president.
+After the nation went through economic frenzy and then faced economic disaster, a friend invites him to the Democratic National Convention in 1932, after which he worked energetically to help Franklin D. Roosevelt get elected president.
 Acheson volunteered to help the new administration draft legislation to reduce government expenditures and was invited to White House meetings.
 He concludes this chapter with the observation: "Thus does one get drawn closer and closer to the flypaper of taking part in government."

 Chapter 9.
-Brief Encounter — with FDR
+Brief Encounter—with FDR

 In this chapter Acheson recounts his experience as the U.S. Undersecretary of the Treasury in the Roosevelt administration.
 He was recruited in May 1933 to serve under Treasury Secretary William H. Woodin, accepted, and was confirmed to the post.
 Soon after, however, Woodin was incapacitated by illness and Acheson served as acting Secretary.
 The author explains his open opposition to the President's plan to fight crippling deflation by taking the U.S. dollar off the gold standard and thereby reducing its value.
 FDR eventually tired of his opposition and forced his resignation in November.
 The author provides newspaper quotes covering his appointment, tenure, and resignation.